hakutsuru/bthe/README.md

 ### Issues

+**Correction**

+The original algorithm was naive.
+I created a game node, then called *play* on the node.
+On reaching a leaf, I would *prune* the node parent.
+In *prune*, I would then check for other branches and follow those (via *play*).
+Thus, the recursion was loopy, and exhausted stack memory (when seeking all solutions and playing with more than three disks).

+Logically, stack calls should be nearly equivalent to the number of moves in the history of any puzzle state (or node).
+When dealing with recursion, it makes sense to only call the recursive function from *itself*, to make it easier to evaluate.

+Attempting to trap SystemStackError is futile (Ruby 1.9.3p194).
+The best one can do is keep track of *caller* depth, and warn when it is growing beyond a certain threshold.

+The current algorithm reveals 1872 solutions for a puzzle with *four* disks, yet fails to find any solutions for *eight* disks due to stack memory limitations.

+**Original Observations**

-When running the program in *exhaustive* (seek) mode for some number of disks greater than three, you should encounter "stack level too deep (SystemStackError)".
+When running the program for some number of disks greater than three [depending on seek mode], you should encounter "stack level too deep (SystemStackError)".

 I attempted to work around this by adjusting stack size, but it seemed ineffective.